Frequently Asked Questions

 My team has some general shopping to do for trip supplies that will come out of our trip expenses.
 Does Lipscomb Missions have a tax-exempt number we can use to save money?

 Yes.
 The University has a tax-exempt number that we have available within Lipscomb Missions for you to use strictly for trip-related expenses.
-Contact your missions program point-of-contact for more information.
+Contact your PoC for more information.

 We have had someone drop-out of our trip for unexplainable reasons and they want their deposit returned.
 What should I do?

-Deposits are non-refundable as stated in the team member covenant when someone registers online for their trip.
+Deposits are non-refundable as stated in the team member covenant found on the registration form.

-Can I include my passport fees in the cost of my trip?
+Can I include passport fees in the cost of my trip?

 Yes.
 If you raise and above the necessary amount for your trip and keep your receipts, you can get reimbursed for the cost of your passport.